HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 When removing the filter for cleaning, check to see that the evaporator coil is clean.
 If the evaporator coil is not clean, then you’ll need to remove the dust.

 The best choice is to use a vacuum cleaner to suck the dust away.
-Another option is to blow it away using canned air, but we don’t recommend that unless there is no other option.
+Another option is to blow it away using canned air, but I don’t recommend that unless there is no other option.

 Check out our article on AC coil cleaners for more info.